RP570 Protocol

 • Fixed and variable length frames

-• Partial decoding of IDS, IDM, AVS, AVM, FCOM and TEV packets
+• Complete decoding of IDS, IDM, AVS, AVM, FCOM and TEV packets

 • Tracking of binary and analog blocks (addresses)